gcallah/BookReviews/mitchell.md

 in a place that they feel affection for are, in this view, all simply barriers to higher productivity.
 All of those things can be replaced by a bigger flatscreen TV and a nice new leather recliner.

+Mitchell describes two very different alternatives presented to us by globalist liberalism and what we might call localism: in localism, people are expected to work and be productive members of their community.
+But the community also recognizes those truly in need, and helps them out of the spirit of neighborliness.
+On the other hand, in globalist liberalism, "The generous and creative spirit of neighborliness is replaced by the cold bureaucratic functionary whose responsibility to distribute aid to the poor lacks the creative and personal element that neighborliness affords."
+(89)

 One problem with this book is that I find myself agreeing with many of Mitchell's suggestions, but simultaneously thinking "this does not have a